 Feel free to explore around my little online home!

-You will read about our journey in homeschooling, my hits and miss in being a plant mom, my "joy" in baking, my newfound love for sewing, and most of all, my amazement at how GOD sustains me with His blessings, grace and mercies in my every day life.
+You will read about our journey in homeschooling, my hits and misses in being a plant mom, the joy I find in baking, my newfound love for sewing, and most of all, my amazement at how GOD sustains me with His blessings, grace and mercies in my every day life.